UPPMAX/UPPMAX-documentation/docs/naiss/rstudio_on_kebnekaise.md

     > Click 'Launch'

-???- hint "How does launching looks like?"
+???- hint "What does launching look like while in progress?"

     At the top you will see this: